-Community-based programs can be an excellent way for you to learn from other individuals who are also dealing with issues of weight.
-They are also a good source of motivation and will keep you accountable with others.
-The programs mentioned in this brochure are not all-inclusive, and you should research programs available in your area to find the best fit.
+Community-based programs can be an excellent way for you to learn from others dealing with weight or weight-related issues.
+They can also be a good source of motivation that will help keep you accountable.
+The programs mentioned in this section are not all-inclusive (they do not include meals), and it might be good to try out several programs in your area to find the best fit.

 TOPS CLUB INC. (TAKE OFF POUNDS SENSIBLY)

 Founded in 1948, TOPS is the original non-profit weight-loss support group.
 TOPS does not sell foods, endorse products, promote quick fixes or push a one-size-fits-all meal plan.
 TOPS provides members in thousands of chapters across the U.S. and Canada with the information and support needed to make healthy lifestyle changes they can enjoy for a lifetime.

 How does it work?
 No foods are required, and none are off limits.
 When it comes to healthy eating, TOPS advocates portion control and balanced eating within two healthy frameworks: the USDA’s MyPlate, and the Food Exchange System developed by the Academy of Nutrition and Dietetics and the American Diabetes Association.
 Many dietitians use these same frameworks for